How to apply

 Applying online

-If you get Universal Credit, you can apply online if:
+You can apply online if:

-To apply, you’ll need your:
+To apply online, you’ll need your:

 • name